What is Forex Technical Analysis? - Forex Technical Analysis Course

 Support and Resistance - Forex Technical Analysis

 Support and resistance levels are points on a forex chart that tend to act as boundaries.
-A support level is usually the trough or low point on a forex trading chart whereas a resistance level is the high or the peak point on a forex trading chart.
+A support level is usually the trough or low point on a forex chart whereas a resistance level is the high or the peak point on a forex chart.
 These support and resistance levels are used by forex traders as buy/sell points.

 Moving Averages - Forex Technical Analysis